nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Note:

 * `NAME` is required to be unique, most users will not save 2 `Alex` into their contacts, they will distinguish them.
-* `EMAIL` and `PHONE` can be duplicated to give the user freedom, but there will be a warning.
+* `EMAIL` and `PHONE` can be duplicated if needed, but please note that you will receive a warning if you try to use the same email or phone number for multiple contacts.

 **<ins>When in the inspect window**